fatb38/nuxt-aws-auth-starter-pack/README.md

 ![NUXT AWS AMPLIFY](static/nuxt-amplify.png)

 ## Description
-This is a [Nuxt JS](https://nuxtjs.org/) app template with [Amazon Cognito](https://aws.amazon.com/cognito/) Authentication.
+This is a [Nuxt JS](https://nuxtjs.org/) app template with [Amazon Cognito](https://aws.amazon.com/cognito/) Authentication (JWT Token).
-It provides a complete Auth workflow with Sign In, Sign Up, Reset or Change Password.
+It provides a complete Auth workflow (Sign In, Sign Up, Reset or Change Password) and route protection (with Nuxt Middleware).
-It uses [AWS Amplify](https://docs.amplify.aws/) library for all auth actions.
+It uses [AWS Amplify](https://docs.amplify.aws/) library for all authentication actions.

 ## Installation
 ```bash